 <install_root>\bindirectory.
 When it starts, Server loads the file contents, sets the real paths for the Public Reports and Public Components folders, and then deletes the file.

 - Setting default real paths after installation

 If you want to set the default real paths for the Public Reports and Public Components folders after installation, you can create an install.server.properties file in the

-<install_root>\bindirectory manually and add the following content in the file.
+<install_root>\bindirectory manually and add the following contents in the file.
 For example: